jaredcsmith/jaredcsmith/README.md

 ## Professional Projects
 * **Product Testing System** - **_Python_** - Developed a novel approach for product developers in sporting goods industry to track product testing requests.
 The system included a MySQL database backend and Flask frontend for users to monitor product testing requests.
 The system would intake external feedback from athletes and lifestyle product testers and transform data into readable insights for developers.
-* **Course Syllabi NLP** - **_R_** - Created a tool and database for educators to process their _Course Syllabi_.
+* **Course Syllabi NLP Tool** - **_R_** - Created a Natural Language Processing (NLP) tool and database for educators to process their _Course Syllabi_.
 The tool provides an overview of skills and learning outcomes for courses within majors, concentrations. etc.

 ## Personal Projects
 * **Dutch National Running Team Injury Analytics** -**_R_** - analyzed dataset of daily training and performance logs to investigate factors leading up to injury.
 Developed derived variables to create new metrics to evaluate performance and risk of injury.
 The model without my variables were _____ accurate and the model with my derived variables were ______ accurate.
 This is the power of my approach.